 November 1, 2018: Harp Technologies’ new Technical Director nominated.

 Mr Petri Jukkala (Lic.
 Sc.) has started as the new Technical Director of Harp Technologies.
-Before joining Harp Technologies, Mr. Jukkala has served 30+ years in microwave, space, defence, and telecom industries in various engineering, chief engineering, and managerial positions.
+Before joining Harp Technologies, Mr. Jukkala had served for 30+ years in the microwave, space, defence, and telecom industries in various engineering, chief engineering, and managerial positions.
 For example, he has participated in the development of approx. a dozen satellites for astronomy and remote sensing.
-His wast experience in relevant engineering and managerial disciplines will be valuable for many current and future customer projects.
+His vast experience in relevant engineering and managerial disciplines will be valuable for many current and future customer projects.

 March 29, 2018: Harp Technologies shares expertise at MicroRad 2018.

 Harp Technologies presented “Real-Time RFI Processor for the Next Generation Satellite Radiometers” at the 15th Specialist Meeting on Microwave Radiometry and Remote Sensing of the Environment (MicroRad 2018), which took place at the Massachusetts Institute of Technology (MIT), in Cambridge, MA, USA, on March 27-30, 2018.
 On this topic, Dr Janne Lahtinen of Harp Technologies presented technology to detect anthropogenic Radio Frequency Interference (RFI) in microwave remote sensing radiometry.
 MicroRad is organised biennially and it is the premier gathering of the international microwave radiometer community.